zembahk/HogeCollector/README.md

 pay to play and pool buy ins

-have a ticker that resets every day and rewards the top scores in hoge
+have a ticker that resets every hour that rewards the top scores in hoge

 have it give the devs a small % of the pool on payouts